layfou/telegram-bot-server-boilerpate/README.md

 ## About this bot

+A starting template for building telegram bot server using Express JS.

-This bot will send you back whatever text or emoji you send him.
+Currently, this bot will send you back whatever texts or emojis you send him.